Nadine is a Circassian-American, a Muslim, and a believer that compassion and education can make the world a better place.

 An avowed Anglophile, Nadine has worked for Sarah, Duchess of York, and lived in England and Palm Beach managing Carlos Gracida, the most successful polo player in history, favorite of Her Majesty The Queen, and teammate of HRHs Prince Charles, Prince William and Prince Harry—settings and relationships Nadine drew upon while researching and writing Romancing the Throne.

 She lives in Santa Monica with her husband Erik and their daughter.
 Yes, they were on a Bravo show.
 Everybody makes mistakes.

-Book press and publicity: Morgan Dubin
+Book press, publicity, and school visits: Morgan Dubin

 Film/TV: Richie Kern